“Dare to Dream!”

 Ezibu Muntu Cultural and Educational Center, the iconic dance company of Richmond Virginia for forty-five years, has arrived at a juncture in their sterling career that the 78-member company is now prepared to extend its artistic reach into theater, music and art.
 Ezibu Muntu’s EM Productions staff consists of six 1973 charter members from the original company with the exception of Tony Hall: Renee Knight, Tanya Dennis, Brenda Bentley, Karen Barber, Tony Hall, Ron Carrington and Nancy Nelson-Ewing.

 Ezibu Muntu seeks to fill a void in the Richmond community.
 The Company, always the torch bearer of African culture have a responsibility to provide access to African American art and history from an authentic point of view.
 Who better to tell “our” story and express “our” history then us!

 African Americans have a rich culture that is embedded in Americana.
 Jackson Ward was once known as “The Harlem Renaissance of the South.”
 EM Productions mission is to restore that cultural flavor back into Richmond’s artistic community.

-There is a long-term agenda connected with the Black History Music Series that has been addressed in our previous outreach to the City.
+There is a long-term agenda connected with EM’s Music concerts that has been addressed in our previous outreach to the City.
 The development of an event center in the city of Richmond

-Ezibu Muntu’s plan is to approach the City and County regarding surplus property with the hopes of securing land that will enable the company to erect a 20,000 sq. ft sprung structure to house an event center that will serve as a theater, community hall and teaching center for African American music, theater, dance, art and technology.
+Ezibu Muntu’s plan is to approach the City and County regarding surplus property with the hopes of securing land that will enable the company to erect a 15,000 – 20,000 sq. ft sprung structure to house an event center that will serve as a theater, community hall and teaching center for African American music, theater, dance, art and technology.
 We are also looking at existing structures but find we lack the deep pockets of Richmond developers.
 Any donation of vacant land or a building would be appreciated